 Mention the word “safari” when visiting Kenya and most people think of driving around the Masai Mara with telephoto lenses in search of lions, cheetahs, elephants, giraffes and the elusive leopard or two.
+You might even picture hiking in the jungle on a Uganda gorilla safari.
 That’s hardly surprising as there was a time when going on safari usually meant heading off on a big game hunt.

 From Nairobi, we headed off in a Land Cruiser, five of us bumping along with the windows down and the wind ruffling our hair.

 The vehicle had no air-conditioning and the seats are well-worn.
 It wasn’t a luxurious means of transport by any stretch of the imagination.